NVlabs/CircuitOps/README.md

 # CircuitOps
-(Notice: This Github repository is currently in the progress of being developed and some files are still missing.
-We will try to complete it ASAP.
-Thanks for your patience!)

 ## Introduction

 CircuitOps is a data infrastructure to facilitate dataset generation and model deployment in Generative AI (GAI)-based circuit optimization tasks.
 It mainly has the following contributes: